DanielHearn/danielhearn.github.io/src/blog/content/blog/sprawlopolis/index.md

 ![Sprawlopolis](./sp_box.jpg)

 I reviewed the [Quined Games](http://xmedia.quined.nl/shop/sprawlopolis/) version that I bought from [Zatu Games](https://www.board-game.co.uk/product/sprawlopolis/).
 I then printed out the expansions from PNPArcade.
-This review mainly covers the solo mode as its the recommended way to play according to the BoardGameGeek community though I may mention the multiplayer occasionally.
+This review primarily covers the solo mode as it's the recommended way to play according to the BoardGameGeek community.

 ### Official Description

-In Sprawlopolis, 1-4 players work together to build a new city from the ground up.
+_In Sprawlopolis, 1-4 players work together to build a new city from the ground up.
 Using only 18 cards and a variable scoring system, the game is never the same twice.
-Each turn, players will play 1 card from their hand to the growing city, trying to score as many points as possible.
-Players will have to communicate and plan without revealing their own cards in order to most efficiently develop large areas in each of the 4 zone types.
-Watch out though, the city hates paying for road maintenance so each road will cost you points in the end.
-When all cards have been placed, the game ends and players see if they have met dynamically generated minimum score for their game.
+Each turn, players will play 1 card from their hand to the growing city, trying to score as many points as possible._

 ### Components